Ontario Grandparents’ Rights Lawyers

 If you are a grandparent and want to know about your right to custody of or access to your grandchild, an Ontario grandparents’ rights lawyer at Feldstein Family Law Group P.C. can provide the insight you need to make an informed decision about moving forward with a case.
 There are sensitive and challenging matters from legal and emotional perspectives alike, and we will use our experience and skill to most effectively forward your interests.

 Grandparents’ Rights & the Best Interests of the Child

 Bill 34 does not automatically grant a grandparent the right to access to a grandchild.
 It will be in the discretion of the court to determine whether granting access/custody to a grandparent will be in the best interests of the child in question, taking into account the specific circumstances at hand.
-An Ontario family lawyer can effectively present your case to the court to show how granting custody or access can benefit the child.
+A family lawyer can effectively present your case to the court to show how granting custody or access can benefit the child.

 According to the Children’s Law Reform Act, the following factors must be considered when determining what is in a child’s best interests:

 Affection, love, and emotional ties that exist between: